ufs-community/ufs-mrweather-app/docs/UsersGuide/source/faq.rst

       - Tests were not done with the AVN, MRF or analysis data.
       - The date used in the directory naming must match the date used in file name and the RUN_STARTDATE in the case.

-How can I run the UFS MR Weather App for another date without overriding my previous run?
+How can I run the MR Weather App for another date without overriding my previous run?
 ==========================================================================================

 Before running the App for a second date, you should save your previous run in